Knowledge Architecture

 • MoM + UKM provide translation bridges.

-You can work entirely in English (or any language) while keeping the structure intact.
-Sanskrit gives you canonical names if you want deeper fidelity.
+No. You can work entirely in English or any other language while keeping the structure intact.
+Sanskrit is available when you want deeper fidelity, not as a gate before using the tools.

 Immersion